“Leonard Cohen's Hallelujah recorded at Liberty Hall, Dublin 2014”

 “Gerry has a winning voice full of raw emotion and a great way with a well-crafted song.”

 Gerry has been in the music business all his life and is an accomplished fingerstyle guitarist and singer.
-Care and attention to detail has been given to reproduce Cohen's songs faithfully.
+Care and attention to detail have been given to reproduce Cohen's songs faithfully.
 Using nylon string guitars and original tunings and keys.

 The performance includes a four-piece band and begins with a solo performance akin to Cohen’s early solo style.
 Drawing from a list of classics including, Bird On A Wire, Suzanne, Last Year’s Man the performance culminates to the full band with gems like Tower Of Song, I’m Your Man and Dance Me To The End Of Love.